 Ireland

-Non-schengen Area: travellers must obtain a separate Irish visa, as schengen visas or residence permits do not permit entry into Ireland.
+Travellers may be required to obtain a separate Irish visa, as Schengen visas or residence permits do not permit entry into Ireland.

-Business visas: A short stay business visa allows the holder to travel to Ireland to conduct permitted business activities for up to 90 days, with an allowance to conduct work activities for 14 consecutive days.
+A short-stay business visa allows the holder to travel to Ireland to undertake permitted business activities for up to 90 days, with permission to carry out certain work-related activities for up to 14 consecutive days, subject to conditions.

-Tourist visas: A short stay tourist visa allows the holder to travel to Ireland for up to 90 days to enjoy activities such as tour around Ireland, visit family and friends and study short-term courses.
+A short-stay tourist visa allows the holder to travel to Ireland for up to 90 days for purposes such as tourism, visiting family and friends, or undertaking short-term courses.

-Entry Visa Application: If an employment permit is granted to an individual outside of Ireland, and they are a visa-required national, then they will need to obtain an Irish entry visa prior to travelling to Ireland, and after their permit is issued.
+Entry Visa Application: Where an employment permit is granted to an individual outside of Ireland and the individual is a visa-required national, an Irish entry visa must be obtained after the permit is issued and before travel to Ireland.

-Registration Requirement: For stays exceeding 90 days, the individual will be required to register their permission in Ireland and obtain their IRP card.
+Registration Requirement: For stays exceeding 90 days, individuals are required to register their immigration permission in Ireland and obtain an Irish Residence Permit (IRP) card.

-Other Work Visa Routes: For short-term work assignments of 90 days or less, the Atypical Working Scheme might be a suitable route.
+Other Work Visa Routes: For short-term work assignments of 90 days or less, the Atypical Working Scheme may be a suitable alternative route, subject to eligibility and approval.

 There are various ways in which Irish citizenship can be obtained depending on the individual’s circumstances.
 We can assist with routes such as: